orb-community/orb-website/docs/documentation/advanced_policies.md

 Input: FLOW <br>

-`only_ports` filter only filters data being sent to or received on one of the selected IP ports (or range of ports). <br>
+`only_ports` filter only filters data being sent to or received on one of the selected TCP/UDP ports (or range of ports). <br>

 The `only_ports` filter usage syntax is:<br>